Bose–Einstein statistics: Bose–Einstein distribution

 where N is the number of particles, V is the volume, and n_{q} is the quantum concentration, for which the interparticle distance is equal to the thermal de Broglie wavelength, so that the wavefunctions of the particles are barely overlapping.

 Fermi–Dirac statistics applies to fermions (particles that obey the Pauli exclusion principle), and Bose–Einstein statistics applies to bosons.
 As the quantum concentration depends on temperature, most systems at high temperatures obey the classical (Maxwell–Boltzmann) limit, unless they also have a very high density, as for a white dwarf.
 Both Fermi–Dirac and Bose–Einstein become Maxwell–Boltzmann statistics at high temperature or at low concentration.

-B–E statistics was introduced for photons in 1924 by Bose and generalized to atoms by Einstein in 1924–25.
+Bose–Einstein statistics was introduced for photons in 1924 by Bose and generalized to atoms by Einstein in 1924–25.

-The expected number of particles in an energy state i for B–E statistics is:
+The expected number of particles in an energy state i for Bose–Einstein statistics is: